uwba/eks-wordpress/wp-content/plugins/loginradius-for-wordpress/readme.txt

 3. For bbPress:  http://bbpress.loginradius.com <br />

 = Can you help me set up Social Login, Sharing & Commenting on my website? = Yes, the LoginRadius Team can assist you with implementing these social features.
-Please contact us here and one of our experts will get back to you.
+Please contact us <a href="https://www.loginradius.com/loginradius/contact" target="_blank">here</a> and one of our experts will get back to you.

 = Where can I get support? =
-We offer 24/7 support, feel free to browse our knowledge base <a href="http://support.loginradius.com/customer/portal/topics/272884-wordpress-plugin/articles" target="_blank">here</a>.
+We offer 24/7 support, feel free to browse our knowledge base <a href="http://support.loginradius.com/customer/portal/articles/971398-wordpress-social-login-installation-configuration-and-troubleshooting" target="_blank">here</a>.

-= My website is not in English, what should i do? = LoginRadius WordPress plugin is available in 8 different languages - English, French, Spanish, Italian, Russian, Chinese, Japanese, German.
+= My website is not in English, what should i do? = LoginRadius WordPress plugin is available in 9 different languages - English, French, Spanish, Italian, Russian, Chinese, Japanese, German and Portuguese Brazillian.
 So you can pick your own language.
+Please let us know at feedback@loginradius.com if you would like us to add any other language.

 = What is LoginRadius? =
 LoginRadius is a Canadian Startup that offers Social Infrastructure to websites through its Software as a Service (SaaS).
-We are Canada's Top 50 Startups and our service is being used by over 22,000 customers around the world.
-We are also partner with internet giants such as Mozilla, Microsoft, DynDNS etc.
+We are Canada's Top 50 Startups and our service is being used by over 40,000 customers around the world.
+We are also partner with internet giants such as Mozilla, Microsoft, DynDNS, etc.

 == Screenshots ==

-1. **Wordpress Social Login Slider**: Displays Social Login Slider for Wordpress on home page.
-2. **Wordpress commentbox**: It displays loginradius interface for comment section.
-Its showing all select provider with a slider option.
-3. **Lots of pre-defined themes**: Get lots of pre-defined iconsets and themes for your Wordpress social login.
-4. **Wordpress LoginRadius page and WordPress Admin panel**: Shows the LoginRadius user account for wordpress users and also wordpress Admin panel with various options.
-5. **Wordpress Login Box**: Displays loginradius interface for wordpress Login box.
-Its showing all select provider with a slider option.
-6. **Social Analytics**: Get analytics of your user base and their behavior on your website based on social parameters such as age, gender, location, etc. It's a unique insight into your user base to help you narrow down key marketing and sales strategies.
-7. **Social Login position - beside**
+1. **Social Login, Social Sharing and Social Counter**: This is an example presentation of these three social tools.
+There are multiple themes and wide range of customization available.
+2. **Social Commenting**: Users can post comments with their social account.
+3. **Social Login along traditiona login**: This is how it will be shown on your WordPress website.
+You can choose from plenty of social login themes in your LoginRadius account.
+4. **LoginRadius account**: This screenshot shows easy of social login management in your LoginRadius account.
+5. **Social Sharing**: Choose social sharing widget themes!
+It is showing all horizon themes (Vertical theme is also available)
+6. **Social Counter**: Choose horizonal social counter themes (Vertical theme is also available)

 == Testimonials ==
 <em>Germany Installation and adjustment only took 30 minutes.
 LoginRadius is exactly what I was looking for in order to provide a comfortable access to our services.</em>